Successful Kids and 10 Habits of the Parents Who Raise Them

 Raising successful kids

 We’re always checking out other people’s parenting skills in an effort to raise successful kids.
 Should we make their bedtime earlier?
 Should we insist on piano lessons?
 We rounded up the parenting moves that do seem to spur kids on to greatness.
-Make sure to steer clear of the 52 worst parenting tips parents have ever received.

 Give children chores

 When children are made to complete chores, they are shaping a work ethic from early on.
 Not only does this give them a chance to contribute to family life, but it also demonstrates that they play an integral role in the successful day-to-day functioning of their family.
 Doing chores also teaches children valuable skills that will be necessary when they head off to college and start their adult lives.